zer0cache/matic-docs/docs/develop/l1-l2-communication/fx-portal.md

 ## What is [Fx-Portal](https://github.com/fx-portal/contracts)?

-It is a powerful yet simple implementation Polygon [state sync](https://docs.polygon.technology/docs/pos/state-sync/state-sync/) mechanism.
+It is a powerful yet simple implementation of the Polygon [state sync](https://docs.polygon.technology/docs/pos/state-sync/state-sync/) mechanism.
 The Polygon PoS bridge is built on the same architecture.
 The code in the `examples` folder are some examples of usage.
 You can easily use these examples to build your own implementations or own custom bridge which allows any state-syncs without mapping.

 ## How does it work?